 Top of the page

 We all worry.
-It's a normal part of life.
+It's an expected part of life.
 But when you have generalized anxiety disorder, you worry about lots of things.
 You have a hard time not worrying.
 This worry or anxiety interferes with your relationships, work or school, and other areas of your life.

 You may worry most days about things like money, health, work, or friends.
 That may make you feel tired, tense, or cranky.
 It can make it hard to think.
 It may get in the way of healthy sleep.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.